milooranm/TraditionalvsCausalAnalytics/README.md

 The goal was to determine whether causal inference methods could complement traditional predictive analytics by providing deeper insights into the relationships between features (e.g., study habits, family background) and student performance outcomes.

-- **Potential use cases:**
+Some potential use cases for the project would include:
   - Educational Institutions: Schools or universities could use this approach to identify actionable factors (e.g., study habits, parental education) that influence student performance and design targeted interventions.
   - Policy Making: Policymakers could leverage causal insights to allocate resources more effectively, such as funding for tutoring programs or parental support initiatives.
   - Data Science Teams: The methodology could be applied to other domains (e.g., healthcare, marketing) to uncover causal relationships and improve decision-making.

-- **Limitations**
+Limitations of the project:
-  - Dataset was relatively small (145 observations) and lacked granularity, which limited the robustness of the causal inferences.
+  - Dataset was relatively small (145 observations) and lacked granularity, which limited the robustness of the predictions and causal inferences.
   - The causal graph relied on a lot of assumptions that may not fully capture the complexity of real-world relationships, potentially introducing bias.
-  - Findings are specific to the dataset and may not generalize to other contexts without further validation.
+  - Findings are specific to the dataset and likely do not generalize to other contexts.

-- **Future features**
+Potential future features:
   - Expanding the analysis to larger datasets with more features and observations would improve the reliability of the results.
   - Testing the methodology in other domains (e.g., healthcare, finance, sports) to validate its broader applicability.
   - Incorporating more sophisticated causal inference techniques (e.g., instrumental variables, difference-in-differences) could strengthen the analysis.